sentinel-official/sentinel/README.md

 - **Services Management**

-    Since Sentinel aims to develop a suite like say GSuite/Google Apps for Work, we will potentially encounter more transactions than any other blockchain dedicately developed for a dVPN might receive.
+    Since Sentinel aims to develop a suite like say GSuite/Google Apps for Work, we will potentially encounter more transactions than any other blockchain dedicatedly developed for a dVPN might receive.

     The team has researched multiple DAOs that have smart contract capabilities and is inclined towards the use of engines like TenderMint for the development of the Service Chain - a chain, that has to communicate with the AUID Chain and the Transaction chain to authenticate, deliver services and address issues if any when delivering *services*.